awsdocs/aws-iot-docs/developerguide/connect-iot-lorawan-create-logging-role-policy.md

 ## Next steps<a name="connect-iot-lorawan-logging-role-next-steps"></a>

-You've learned how to create a logging role to log your AWS IoT Core for LoRaWAN resources\.
-By default, logs have a log level of `ERROR`, so if you want to see only error information, go to [View CloudWatch AWS IoT Core for LoRaWAN log entries](connect-iot-lorawan-cwl-format.md) to monitor your wireless resources by viewing the log entries\.
+You've learned how to create a logging role to log your AWS IoT Wireless resources\.
+By default, logs have a log level of `ERROR`, so if you want to see only error information, go to [View CloudWatch AWS IoT Wireless log entries](connect-iot-lorawan-cwl-format.md) to monitor your wireless resources by viewing the log entries\.

 If you want more information in the log entries, you can configure the default log level for your resources or for different event types, such as setting the log level to `INFO`\.
-For information about configuring logging for your resources, see [Configure logging for AWS IoT Core for LoRaWAN resources](connect-iot-lorawan-configure-resource-logging.md)\.
+For information about configuring logging for your resources, see [Configure logging for AWS IoT Wireless resources](connect-iot-lorawan-configure-resource-logging.md)\.